g-loot/g-loot.github.io/docs/voucher/delivering-vouchers.md

 ## Delivering the vouchers

 The game studio needs to deliver the vouchers to the winning players.
 This could be done however the studio see fit.
-It migh be shown in game as a notification or modal, or be sent to the users email.
+It migh be shown in game as a notification or modal, or be sent to the user's email.

 ## Redeeming the vouchers